-This result is from van Benthem (2007), and its proof shows how revision policies as plausibility transformations really give agents not just new beliefs, but also new conditional beliefs - a point sometimes overlooked in the literature.
+This result is from [58], and its proof shows how revision policies as plausibility transformations really give agents not just new beliefs, but also new conditional beliefs - a point sometimes overlooked in the literature.

-2.4 The General Logical Dynamics Program
+2.4.
+The General Logical Dynamics Program